gnarea/segnale/README.md

 ## Dependencies

 Dependencies are locked for reproducible builds.
-Lock files (`*.lockfile`) and verification metadata are auto-generated with `./gradlew dependencies --write-locks` and `./gradlew --write-verification-metadata sha256`, respectively.
+Lock files (`*.lockfile`) are auto-generated with `./gradlew dependencies --write-locks`.

 ## Code Organisation